 \section{Introduction}

-In this paper, we focus on the simulation of transport phenomena involving chemically reactive species.
-These simulations have numerous important applications, including groundwater contamination and the modeling of water and air quality.
-The underlying physical process is described by advection–diffusion–reaction systems, in which the advection term is governed by a flow model that satisfies a continuity equation, i.e., conservation of mass.
+The simulation of transport phenomena involving chemically reactive species plays a key role in many environmental and engineering applications, such as groundwater contamination, and the modeling of water and air quality.
+These processes are governed by advection–diffusion–reaction systems, where the advective term is associated with a flow model satisfying a continuity equation, i.e., the conservation of mass.

-Several numerical approaches have been developed to address this class of problems, see, e.g.,~\cite{Miloslav2012,Gong2025Positivity}; we refer the reader to~\cite{Dawson2004} for a comprehensive survey.
-These methods can generally be categorized into two main classes.
-The first class is represented by the Streamline Diffusion (SD) method, which employs a continuous Galerkin formulation~\cite{Brooks:1982:SUP}.
+A wide variety of numerical methods have been proposed to solve \corr{these kinds of problems; see, e.g.,~\cite{Miloslav2012,Gong2025Positivity} and~\cite{Dawson2004}} for a comprehensive review.
+In general, these approaches can be divided into two main families.
+The first ones are the \emph{Streamline Diffusion} (SD) methods, which rely on a continuous Galerkin formulation~\cite{Brooks:1982:SUP}.
+The second ones include \emph{Discontinuous Galerkin} (DG) methods~\cite{Cockburn:1999:SEO,Houston:2002:DHP}.

-The second class includes two main variants of the discontinuous Galerkin (DG) approach: the local discontinuous Galerkin method (LDG)~\cite{Cockburn:1999:SEO}, and the primal discontinuous Galerkin method~\cite{Houston:2002:DHP}.
+When the \emph{exact} velocity field is used, both SD and DG methods are known to be stable, accurate, and globally conservative.
+However, when an \emph{approximate} velocity field is \corr{employed,} these schemes may lose two essential properties: zeroth-order accuracy and/or global conservation.

-All these methods are globally conservative, stable, and accurate when the exact velocity field is used.
-However, when an approximate velocity field is employed, these properties may be compromised.
-In particular, two key aspects can be affected: zeroth-order accuracy and global conservation.
-Interestingly, the behavior of SD and DG schemes with respect to these aspects is complementary.
+The first property refers to the ability to preserve constant solutions.
+In an \corr{advection--diffusion--reaction} problem with constant initial, boundary, and source data, the exact solution remains constant in time.
+A method which is zeroth-order accurate is able to numerically reproduce this behavior.
+If it is not, spurious sources or sinks may appear.
+The second property, global conservation, ensures that the total mass varies only due to fluxes across the domain boundary.

-On the one hand, SD schemes preserve zeroth-order accuracy, i.e., they exactly reproduce constant concentration fields.
-However, global conservation is only ensured if the approximation of the velocity field satisfies a more stringent condition~\cite{Dawson2004}.
-On the other hand, DG schemes guarantee global conservation regardless of how the velocity field is approximated, but they may fail to preserve zeroth-order accuracy unless an additional condition on the velocity field is met.
+Interestingly, SD and DG schemes exhibit complementary behavior in this regard.
+SD schemes preserve zeroth-order accuracy, but ensure global conservation only under restrictive conditions on the velocity field~\cite{Dawson2004}.
+Conversely, DG schemes guarantee global conservation regardless of the velocity approximation, but may fail to preserve constant solutions unless additional compatibility conditions are imposed.